Make these festive Pumpkin Cake Pops for a delicious fall treat! Moist and so flavorful, this recipe uses cake mix for simple and convenient prep.

 Instructions

 - In a large bowl, mix together the spice cake mix and pumpkin.
-The batter will be very thick.1 box spice cake mix, 15 ounces pure pumpkin
+The batter will be very thick.1 box spice cake mix (13.25 oz), 15 ounces pure pumpkin (1 can)

 - Using a cookie dough scoop, or a spoon, scoop the dough, roll it into balls, and place on a plate or baking sheet.

-- Melt about ¼ cup of the white chocolate chips in the microwave 30 seconds at a time until smooth and melted, then dip the ends of the cake pop sticks in the white chocolate, and insert about halfway into the cake pops.12 ounces white chocolate chips
+- Melt about ¼ cup of the white chocolate chips in the microwave 30 seconds at a time until smooth and melted, then dip one end of each of the cake pop sticks in the white chocolate, and insert about halfway into the cake pops.12 ounces white chocolate chips

 - Place the cake pops in the freezer for about 15-20 minutes so the chocolate hardens.
 In the meantime, melt the rest of the white chocolate chips.